AndrewLester/final-project-cyborgwizards/README.md

 ## Development Environment Setup (DO NOT RUN THIS IN CS128 VM)

 1. Install the corresponding [CMake](https://cmake.org/install/) of your OS.
 2. Install the CMake VS Code Plugin.
+If a error prompts and say CMake not found/empty executable, set `cmake.cmakePath` in VSCode settings to the path of CMake executable (in Windows normally `C:\Program Files\CMake\bin\cmake`, in Mac `/Applications/CMake.app/Contents/bin/cmake`).
 3. Clone this repository.
 In Windows, when prompted to select the kit, select `Visual Studio Community ... - amd64`.
 4. Run `git submodule update --init --recursive` to initialize submodules.
 5. Click "Build" at the bottom of VSCode